 For further information on our COVID-19 Safety Policy, Documents and Incident Reports, see the COVID-19 menu tab

 Wasabi Paddling Club is a non-profit organization dedicated to the participation in, and promotion of, the National and International amateur sports of Dragon Boat and Outrigger Canoe racing.
 Our Charter includes assisting novice through experienced paddlers in our community.
 The Club goal is to develop strong, competitive teams through sponsoring and coaching.

 The Wasabi Paddling Club is Portland's largest dragon boat and outrigger canoe Club.
 Founded in 1993, it now has over 300 active members.

 We own 10-person and 20-person dragon boats, 6-person outrigger canoes, and our small boat OC1 and OC2’s.
-Our facility is located under the Marquam Bridge (near OMSI) on the east bank of the Willamette River.
+Wasabi is a member of the Portland Boathouse.
+We are located (near OMSI) on the east bank of the Willamette River.

 Our paddlers come from all ages and stages of life.
 Our teams are comprised of all abilities and physical fitness levels.
 There is a team for everyone, from the novice paddler who is just learning the basics, to the most competitive athlete who races at international venues around the world.